Bruges, Belgium

 When we asked people living in Bruges what life is like and how people spend their time, they said:

 "Living in Bruges as an expat or digital nomad can be a great experience.
 The city is small and quaint, but it has a lot to offer.
 The locals are friendly and welcoming, and the city is full of history and culture.
 The cost of living is relatively low, and there are plenty of cafes, restaurants, and bars to explore.
 The city is also well-connected to the rest of Europe, making it easy to travel to other countries.
-Additionally, the city is full of beautiful architecture and canals, making it a great place to explore and relax," wrote one member in Bruges.
+Additionally, the city is full of beautiful architecture and canals, making it a great place to explore and relax," said one expat in Bruges.

 What do expats in Bruges appreciate most about the local culture?

 "Expats in Bruges appreciate the city's rich history and culture, which is evident in its beautiful architecture, cobblestone streets, and canals.
 They also enjoy the city's vibrant art scene, with its many galleries, museums, and theaters.
 The city's friendly locals and relaxed atmosphere make it a great place to live and work.
-Additionally, expats appreciate the city's excellent food and beer, which are renowned throughout the country," said one expat who made the move to Bruges.
+Additionally, expats appreciate the city's excellent food and beer, which are renowned throughout the country," remarked one expat who made the move to Bruges.

 What do expats find most challenging?